CarlosX/GunBoundWC/README.md

   You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

+  Special credits to Owaran for SHA1 and struct gb